irusri/geniesys/docs/installation_updates.md

 Please contact us:```contact@geniecms.org```

 -----------------
-GenIECMS updates
+GenIE-Sys updates
 -----------------
 **Manual updates**

-GenIECMS can be updated manually using latest ZIP file from [GitHub](https://github.com/irusri/GenIECMS/archive/master.zip).
-Please backup your older version of  ```GenIECMS/plugins/settings.php``` and ```GenIECMS/genie_files``` before you do the latest update.
+GenIE-Sys can be updated manually using latest ZIP file from [GitHub](https://github.com/irusri/geniesys/archive/master.zip).
+Please backup your older version of  ```geniesys/plugins/settings.php``` and ```geniesys/genie_files``` before you do the latest update.
 First unzip the genie.zip file from your download folder and move into the Web Server server.
-Finally copy the ```GenIECMS/plugins/settings.php``` and ```GenIECMS/genie_files``` into latest version of GenIECMS.
+Finally copy the ```geniesys/plugins/settings.php``` and ```geniesys/genie_files``` into latest version of GenIE-Sys.

 **Updates using Git**

-Here is the easy way to update GenIECMS using git submodules:
+Here is the easy way to update GenIE-Sys using git submodules:

 ```
-cd GenIECMS
+cd GenIE-Sys
 git checkout master
 git pull
 git submodule foreach --recursive git checkout master